Menu

 SELECT hostname FROM host

 A query can return multiple columns and Grafana will automatically create a list from them.
-For example, the query below will return a list with values from hostname and hostname2.
+For example, the following query retrieves a list with values from hostname and hostname2.

 sql